tactful-ai/on-prem/Readme.md

 ```

 Choose the services and systems that align with your deployment needs and set the corresponding options in your configuration before running the setup script.

+# Dstny engage On-Prem Configuration Guide

+The `config.sh` file allows you to configure various aspects of the Dstny engage On-Prem solution to match your specific requirements.
+This guide provides an overview of each section in the configuration file and what you can customize within them.

+## Main Machine Info Section

+In this section, you can customize basic information related to your main machine and the Ansible inventory.

+- `ANSIBLE_INVENTORY_FILE`: Specify the path to the Ansible inventory file.

+## RKE Section

+This section is responsible for configuring the Rancher Kubernetes Engine (RKE).

+- `CLUSTER_FILES_LOCATION`: Specify the location for the generated cluster configuration files.

+- `CLUSTER_NAME`: Define the name for your Kubernetes cluster.

+- `KUBERNETES_VERSION`: Set the desired Kubernetes version.

+- `DOCKER_PATH`: Specify the path to the Docker socket.

+- `NETWORK_PLUGIN`: Choose a network plugin (e.g., "canal").

+- `SSH_KEY_PATH`: Define the path to your SSH key.

+- `SSH_AGENT_AUTH`: Enable or disable SSH agent authentication.

+- `RKE_VERSION`: Set the RKE version.

+- `CLUSTER_CIDR`: Configure the cluster CIDR.

+- `SERVICE_CLUSTER_IP_RANGE`: Define the service cluster IP range.

+- `CLUSTER_DNS_SERVER`: Specify the DNS server for the cluster.

+- `METALLB_IP_RANGES`: Configure MetalLB IP ranges (if using).

+- `IP_ADDRESSES_POOL_LOCATION`: Set the location for MetalLB IP address pool configuration.

+- `RKE_ADDONS_INCLUDE`: Specify URLs for RKE addons.

+- `INGRESS_PROVIDER`: Choose the Ingress controller provider (e.g., "nginx").

+- `INGRESS_NETWORK_MODE`: Configure the Ingress network mode.

+- `ADDONS_DIRECTORY`: Define the directory for addons.

+## Longhorn Section

+This section is related to configuring Longhorn, a distributed block storage system for Kubernetes.

+- `LONGHORN_FILES_LOCATION`: Specify the location for Longhorn files.

+- `LONGHORN_STORAGE_CLASS_NAME`: Set the Longhorn storage class name.

+## MetalLB Section

+Here, you can configure MetalLB, a load balancer implementation for bare-metal Kubernetes clusters.

+- `METALLB_FILES_LOCATION`: Specify the location for MetalLB files.

+## Prometheus and Grafana Section

+This section allows you to customize settings related to Prometheus and Grafana.

+- `PROMETHEUS_GRAFANA_FILES_LOCATION`: Set the location for Prometheus and Grafana files.

+- `K8s_VERSION`: Automatically derived from `KUBERNETES_VERSION`.

+- `DASHBOARDS_DIRECTORY`: Specify the directory for Grafana dashboards.

+- `MONITOR_NAMESPACE`: Set the monitoring namespace.

+- `GRFANA_SVC`: Define the Grafana service type.

+- `GRAFANA_ADMIN_PASSWORD`: Set the Grafana admin password.

+- `GRAFANA_CONFIG_MAPS_DIRECTORY`: Specify the directory for Grafana config maps.

+By customizing these sections, you can tailor the Dstny engage On-Prem solution to meet your specific infrastructure and configuration preferences.